In this guide we’ll look at some of the best work boots for the UK market.

 Boots designed to protect your feet to a specified safety standard will quite clearly weigh more than non-protective boots, but weight is a small price to pay in order to ensure your feet are properly protected.
 The weight will vary depending on the size and model of your boot and the protection it offers but as a guide, you can expect a good quality protective boot to weigh between 2 and 4 kg.

-What environments are safety boots most suited for
+What environments are work boots most suited for

-Different styles of safety boots shine in different situations whilst some are designed to be multipurpose and handle all situations well.
+Different styles of work boots shine in different situations whilst some are designed to be multipurpose and handle all situations well.

 Rigger boots are great if you are going to be working outside, either on a worksite or in a natural environment, thanks to their high sides and warm inners.
 They also prevent material from penetrating the top of the boot as they do not have lace holes.